Understanding Credit Score, Business, and Finance

-Let’s have a look at the three commercial credit reporting agencies and solve this mystery once and for all.
+Let’s have a look at the three commercial credit reporting agencies.

 Experian’s Credit Score report includes a company credit score as well as other information, such as account histories, payment trends, and public records.
 Experian business credit scores range from 1 to 100.
 In contrast to Dun & Bradstreet’s PAYDEX score and Equifax’s payment index, Experian considers a variety of factors.
 So they don’t just look at payment histories.

 The factors which go into the calculation include:

 - Lines of credit your business has on application in the last nine months

 - New lines of credit you have opened in the past six months

 - Payment history in the last twelve months

 - Lines of credit in use in the past six months